BitRubCoinprojects/BitRubCoin-python/docs/source/transactions.rst

 Sending and receiving payments
 ==============================

-Payments in Monero desire a bit of explanation even for people experienced with cryptocurrency.
+Payments in Sumokoin desire a bit of explanation even for people experienced with cryptocurrency.

-The main difference from coins which use transparent blockchain is that Monero transactions do not disclose sender or recipient's address, nor they tell what the amount is.
-This is a great feature that makes Monero stand out, however at the same time it causes difficulties.
+The main difference from coins which use transparent blockchain is that Sumokoin transactions do not disclose sender or recipient's address, nor they tell what the amount is.
+This is a great feature that makes Sumokoin stand out, however at the same time it causes difficulties.
 In the outgoing payments you won't see the recipient address and, in the incoming ones you won't see the sender.

 For this reason, there are two classes representing those, ``IncomingPayment`` and